ggggggg876/NWG-Exposed/README.md

 ### Conclusion

 What is Jason Köhne and his cohort’s motive?
 At best, it’s simply a cult centered around Jason Köhne and his unappealing philosophy.
-Another possibility is that this is a well-funded government op to off-ramp and contain potential white nationalists whom would otherwise find a home in groups that engage politically with the system.
-His persistence and seeming abundance of resources and manpower, when he should have very little, has me leaning toward the latter.
+Another possibility is that this is a well-funded operation to off-ramp and contain potential white nationalists whom would otherwise find a home in groups that engage politically with the system.
+His persistence and seeming abundance of resources, influence, and manpower, when he should have very little, has me leaning toward the latter.
 However, it doesn’t seem to have taken off as well as they hoped.
 Whatever it is, its fucking weird, its well-funded, and dangerous.

 *   NWG does not care about white people.
 *   NWG is not harmless.
 *   NWG is a cult leader and a threat.

 All true pro-white advocates need to stay far away from NWG and his clique.
-Projects that have assocated with NWG should be viewed with extreme skepicism.
+Projects that have associated with NWG should be viewed with extreme skepticism.
 As always, protect yourself and your information, especially around NWG.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>